Trail Sense

 Types of wood

-Hardwoods (oak, maple, ash, beech, etc.) burn slowly and hot, while softwoods (pine, fir, spruce, cedar) burn faster and cooler.
+Hardwoods (oak, maple, ash, beech, etc.) burn slow and hot, while softwoods (pine, fir, spruce, cedar, etc.) burn fast and cool (but still very hot).
 Once you have a hot fire going, start adding hardwoods to make it last longer and burn hotter.

 Fire reflector

 A fire reflector is a wall built behind the fire to reflect heat toward you and protect the fire from wind.
-Use rocks, logs, or snow to create a barrier.
+Use rocks, logs (preferably green or waterlogged), or snow to create a barrier.

 Heating rocks

-You can also heat rocks near the fire and place them in your shelter or sleeping area.
+You can also heat rocks near the fire and place them in your shelter or sleeping area, or bury them under your bedding.
 To avoid burns or fires, don't let the rocks get too hot; they should be warm to the touch.
 Be sure to check how hot the stones are before touching them.
 Do not use rocks found near water sources, as they can explode in a fire.
 Alternatively, you can heat water and place it in a container or bottle to keep warm.

 Craft: charcoal